Fun Ramadan Activities For Kids

 Ramadan is an opportunity to improve ourselves, be thankful for what we’ve been given and to show generosity and kindness to others.

 It’s like a month long intensive bootcamp to prepare you for the year ahead but with the goal being to take what you’ve learnt or practiced during Ramadan and applying it throughout the year.

-It’s also an opportunity to teach children important values, such as being grateful for what they have, helping those in need and being mindful of what they say and do.
+It’s also an opportunity do activities to teach children important values, such as being grateful for what they have, helping those in need and being mindful of what they say and do.

-So below are some of my favourite Ramadan children’s activities to do with the kids to help nurture these values.
+So below are some of my favourite Ramadan activities for kids to help nurture these values.

 Time to get busy….

 Ramadan is the perfect time for activities that teach children about gratitude.
 Explain why it is important to be thankful for the many blessings given to us every single day and how each one is a precious gift from Allah.